Z0rlord/dojopop.xyz/README.md

 We hope you enjoy using DojoPop!
 If you have any feedback or suggestions, please don't hesitate to reach out to us.

-ROADMAP
+ROADMAP:

-Q1 2023 Tenshinryu Samurai sale
+Q1 2023

+10,000 TENSHINRYU SAMURAI NFT SALE

 10% We pay back our angel investors.

+Q2 2023
-20%  DOJOPOP - Dojo Proof of Practice application for Iphone and Android - is launched.
-Get paid to practice IRL with a SOUL BOUND, non-transferable certificate.
-Dojopop.xyz is the digital dojo layered over your real world practice that respects and protects lineage, privacy, and authenticity.
+20%  DOJOPOP - Dojo Proof of Practice mobile application is launched.
+Get paid to train BJJ, Judo, MMA, Aikido etc with a SOUL BOUND, non-transferable certificate.
+Dojopop.xyz is the Web3 dojo layered over your real world practice that respects and protects lineage, privacy, and authenticity.

-30% We release THE 13th KLAN.
-(100 tokens held back from the sale) are airdropped to random holders of  Tenshinryu Samurai.
+30% We release The 100 SAMURAI.
+(100 legendary Samurai tokens held back from the sale) are airdropped to random holders of  the Tenshinryu Samurai NFTs.

+Q3 2023
- 40%  DojoPop Global leaderboard unlocked.
+ 40%  DojoPop Global gamified Leaderboard unlocked.
 Who practices the most?

-50% The Tenshinryu Samurai Youtube channel is unlocked with exclusive member’s only content, Kenjutsu, Battojutsu, and Taijutsu classes.
-All video content archived on Arweave.

-60% Member Exclusive The Tenshinryu Dojo Store gets unlocked, featuring Limited Edition tees, hoodies, and other goodies.

-70% The Tenshinryu Samurai game beta..

-80% Airdrop updated erc-3525 slotted tokens to holders of The TENSHIN-RYU SAMURAI, mint Katana upgrade for holders.

-90% DojoPop Global gamified leaderboard unlocked.
-Who practices the most?
 What styles practice most?
 BJJ?
+MMA?
 UFC?
 Judo?
 Karate?
 What countries, etc.

+50% The Tenshinryu Samurai content studio is unlocked.

+60% Member Exclusive The Tenshinryu Dojo Store gets unlocked, featuring Limited Edition tees, hoodies, and other goodies.

+Q4 2023
+70% Airdrop updated erc-3525 slotted tokens to holders of The TENSHIN-RYU SAMURAI, mint Katana upgrade for holders.

+80% DojoPop Arweave Archive unlocked.
+Token gated video records of classes, competitions, seminars backed up for the next 200 years.
+Protect your lineage!

-100% Katana, Wakizashi, Armor upgrades available on the new erc-3525 tokens, integrate with WEB3 games.
+90% Katana, Wakizashi, Armor upgrades available on the new erc-3525 tokens, integrate with WEB3 games.
 Integrate with Renta.fi to rent out skills, armor, etc.

-110% more to come!
+Q1 2024
+100% Tokyo clubhouse opens for holders with studio for Augmented Reality, Motion capture, and decentralized AI movement scanning and content production.

+Q2 2024
+110% The Tenshinryu Samurai game beta.
+Upgrade your game with real life practice in your home dojo.